 if this job is executing before a re-IPL and JES2 warm start and cannot be restarted from a step or checkpoint, JES2 does one of the following:

-- Y indicates that the job is queued for re-execution from the beginning of the job. - N indicates that no special action is taken to restart the job.
-N is the default.
+- Y indicates that the job is queued for re-execution from the beginning of the job. - N indicates that no special action is to be taken.